grinnell-cs/csc151-dh/_readings/recursion-magic.md

 But that seems straightforward.
 If they have the largest of the cdr, it’s the only one in the cdr they need worry about; every other element in the cdr is irrelevant.
 So all they have to do is compare the car to the recursive result.
+We'll invent a procedure, `longer-string` to do that comparison for us.

 ```
 (define longest-string